 Rochester TVB closed effective April 21, 2018.
 If you schedule a hearing for on or after April 21, 2018 your plea of not guilty will be transferred to the Rochester Traffic Violations Agency (RTVA) and you will receive a notice when your ticket is transferred.

 See information about the Rochester Traffic Violations Bureau closing and transfer of tickets to Rochester Traffic Violations Agency (RTVA).

-If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in Rochester or New York City, you can
+If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in New York City, you can

 - plead 'Guilty' and pay tickets answerable to TVB 1